Extensions, PostGIS, and Full Text Search Dictionaries on Heroku Postgres

 pg_partman: Create and manage both time-based and serial-based table partition sets.
 Sub-partitioning is also supported.

 pg_prewarm: Preload data into the operating system, or database buffer cache to help normalize performance on a freshly started, or quiescent database.

-pg_partman and pg_prewarm are not available for hobby tier databases.
+pg_partman and pg_prewarm aren’t available for Essential-tier databases.

 sslinfo: Provides functions to query SSL information about connecting clients.